 (And yes, your mummy is allowed to visit and look after you) 😉

 Most wards are shared in a bay with up to six patients of all genders.
 You will have your own phone and TV, but you need to bring everything else with you, as is standard for most countries.
 Children will have more things to keep them occupied during their stay and you can usually stay overnight with them.

 Can I go to the hospital if I am not insured?

-The only exception to this is if you got into an accident, you have registered to the country, but you were not insured.
-If you insure yourself before the 1st December and you registered under 3 months ago, then you can claim back the costs that you paid yourself, from the insurer.
+The only exception to this is if you got into an accident while being registered to the Netherlands, but were not insured.
+If you do insure yourself before the 1st of December and you registered under three months ago, then you can claim back the costs that you paid yourself from the insurer.
 A day over this period and you will not be able to.

-How much will it cost for me to go to the hospital?
+How much will it cost me to go to the hospital?